 - Collective learning – There is no substitute for the learning experience of big room training.
 Face-to-face interaction is one of the critical ingredients of Agile at scale.
 Training everyone together starts building the social network that the ART relies upon and creates a far better experience than what can be accomplished when working separately from each other.
 There can be a transformative aspect to it, something you have to experience to believe.

-To give you a feel for what’s possible, below are some observations from Mark Richards, SAFe Program Consultant Trainer (SPCT) and a SAFe pioneer in Australia.
+To create a feel for what’s possible, below are some observations from Mark Richards, SAFe Program Consultant Trainer (SPCT) and a SAFe pioneer in Australia.

 How on earth do you get a high-impact training experience with 100 people in the room?
 I was initially unconvinced, so I worked with my clients to schedule four or five SAFe team-level courses over the period leading up to the first PI planning.
 I’d request that they send entire teams to the same course so they could sit and learn together, and they would promise to do their best.
 Then the pain would start.
 Firstly, the teams would often be in flux up until the last moment.
 Then they would be too busy on current commitments to all come together, so they would dribble through two or three at a time.
 And distributed team members would go to different courses.